Diego de Gardoqui

-Modern portrait illustration of Diego de Gardoquí by an unknown artist.
+Modern portrait illustration of Diego de Gardoqui by an unknown artist.

-Diego María de Gardoquí y Arriquibar (born November 12, 1735, Bilbao, Spain – d.
+Diego María de Gardoqui y Arriquibar (born November 12, 1735, Bilbao, Spain – d.
 1798, Turin, Italy) was a Spanish politician and Spain's first envoy to the United States.

 Biography, origins, and youth

-Member of an illustrious family of Basque councilors, among them Martin Gardoquí and John Gardoquí, also common ancestors of the governor Luis de Unzaga, whose grandfather was the Bilbao councilor Thomas de Unzaga Gardoquí; This family saga was dedicated for many generations to business, especially to commerce and the incipient metallurgical industry related to the Navy shipyards.
+Member of a family of Basque councilors, among them Martín Gardoqui and John Gardoqui, also common ancestors of the governor Luis de Unzaga, whose grandfather was the Bilbao councilor Thomas de Unzaga Gardoqui; This family saga was dedicated for upcoming generations to business, especially to commerce and the incipient metallurgical industry related to the Navy shipyards.